klavinslab/aquaverse/docs/designer/index.md

 > Note: The "Save" button for the name and documentation for a module does not save the plan. you will also need to click the `Save` icon on the upper right to do that.

 **Adding operations, inputs and outputs to a module:** With a module open, you can add operations and wires just as described above.
-In addition, you by clicking on the `Input` and `Output` icons you can add inputs and outputs to the module and connect then to the outputs and inputs of operations within the module.
+In addition, by clicking on the `Input` and `Output` icons you can add inputs and outputs to the module and connect then to the outputs and inputs of operations within the module.
 With the module closed, inputs and outputs will appear as colored circles, just as they do with operations.
 You can also add modules to modules, creating a hierarchy of sub-plans as it were.

 **Turning a selection into a module**:
-You can quickly create a module by selecting any number or operations and modules and clicking the `Module` icon.
+You can quickly create a module by selecting any number of operations and modules and clicking the `Module` icon.
 Doing so will add the operations with the same connectivity to the module.
 Any operations in the selection that had unwired inputs will become inputs to the module, and any operations in the selection that had unwired outputs will become outputs of the module.

 **Deleting modules**:
-To delete a module, selecting and click the `Delete` icon or press the Delete Key on your keyboard.
+To delete a module, select and click the `Delete` icon or press the Delete Key on your keyboard.
 Modules can not be deleted if they or any of their sub modules contain active operations.

 #### Using templates